 - Gentleman Snarker: The Trickster would most likely be this, if he ever spoke.
 However his flashy manners and mocking sneer are evidence enough.

 - Gentleman Thief: The Pickpocket appears polite and well-dressed during his act, while shamelessly robbing his victims of everything he can think of.

 - Hawaiian-Shirted Tourist: Referred to as "The American Tourist" in the program, this goofy guy shows up during the preshow.
 (Though, at least when it toured the U.S., the House Manager revealed he was Canadian during the opening announcements.)

-- Insane Laugh: After the Innocent tries to use the Magic Wand and unleashes Kooza's dark side, Trickster suddenly drops his cool air and starts laughing like a maniac.
+- Laughing Mad: After the Innocent tries to use the Magic Wand and unleashes Kooza's dark side, Trickster suddenly drops his cool air and starts laughing like a maniac.
 A prominent sign that he may have a few screws loose.

 - Nameless Narrative: The only character given a proper name is a robot.